 The Urban Housing Program, administered on behalf of the federal government by Canada Mortgage and Housing Corporation (CMHC), assists Urban Native non-profit housing sponsors, supported by a membership of native peoples and other individuals approved by the sponsor, to meet the housing needs.
-CMHC provides Subsidy Assistance, under section 95 of the National Housing Act (NHA), accommodation to low and moderate-income Native peoples.
-The Treaty 7 Urban Housing Authority operates under the Post-1985 Program which works as follows:
+CMHC provides Subsidy Assistance accommodation to low and moderate-income Native peoples.

-1983 - Treaty 7 Urban Indian Housing Authority originated when two individuals Casey Scott of the Peigan Nation and Mike Bruised Head of the Blood Tribe, were involved in a summer project through the Sik-Ooh-Kotoki Friendship Society.
-Their study indicated that Native people within the Treaty 7 area were having difficulty in acquiring suitable housing in urban centers.
+Treaty 7 Urban Indian Housing Authority originated when two individuals, Casey Scott of the Peigan Nation and Mike Bruised Head of the Blood Tribe, were involved in a summer project through the Sik-Ooh-Kotoki Friendship Society.
+Their study indicated that Native people, within the Treaty 7 Area, were having difficulty in acquiring suitable housing in urban centers

-1985 - Treaty 7 Urban Indian Housing Authority was incorporated under the Alberta Societies Act in March.
+Treaty 7 Urban Indian Housing Authority was incorporated under the Alberta Societies Act, in March.
 In December of this year, the first 15 homes were purchased in the City of Lethbridge.
 Today, the organization has grown to 165 units.